abpframework/abp/docs/en/Migration-Guides/OpenIddict-Angular.md

   },
   ```

-## MyApplication.IdentityServer
+## IdentityServer

-This project is renamed to **MyApplication.AuthServer** after v6.0.0-rc1.
+This project is renamed to **AuthServer** after v6.0.0-rc1.
+You can also refactor and rename your project to *AuthServer* for easier updates in the future.

 - In **MyApplication.IdentityServer.csproj** replace **project references**: